-Ubiquiti Networks, Inc. was founded by former Apple engineer, Robert Pera, in 2005.
+Ubiquiti Networks, Inc. was founded by Robert Pera in 2005.
 The Company sells equipment, and provides the related software platforms, worldwide through a network of over 100 distributors and on-line retailers.
-The Company has a very broad installed base with over 70 million devices sold in over 200 countries and territories around the world.
+The Company has a very broad installed base with over 70 million devices sold in over 200 countries and territories around the world, since inception.
 Ubiquiti aims to connect everyone to everything, everywhere.

-The Company develops technology platforms for hi-capacity distributed Internet access, unified information technology, and next-generation consumer electronics for home and personal use.
-We categorize our solutions in to three main categories: high performance networking technology for service providers, enterprises and consumers globally.
+The Company develops technology platforms for high-capacity distributed Internet access, unified information technology, and next-generation consumer electronics for home and personal use.
+We categorize our solutions in to three main categories: high performance networking technology for service providers, enterprises and consumers.

-The majority of the Company's resources consist of entrepreneurial and de-centralized R&D teams.
-Ubiquiti does not employ a traditional sales force, but instead drives brand awareness largely through the company's user community where customers can interface directly with R&D, marketing, and support.
-Our technology platforms were built from the ground up with a focus on delivering highly-advanced and easily deployable solutions that appeal to a global customer base in underserved and underpenetrated markets.
-Our differentiated business model has enabled us to break down traditional barriers such as high product and network deployment costs and offer solutions with disruptive price-performance characteristics.
-Our growth is supported by the Ubiquiti Community, a global, grass-roots community of over 4 million entrepreneurial operators and systems integrators who engage in thousands of on-line forums at http://www.ubnt.com.
+The majority of the Company's resources consist of entrepreneurial and de-centralized research and development ("R&D").
+Ubiquiti does not employ a traditional direct sales force, but instead drives brand awareness through online reviews and publications, its website, its distributors and the company's user community where customers can interface directly with R&D, marketing, and support.
+Our technology platforms were designed from the ground up with a focus on delivering highly-advanced and easily deployable solutions that appeal to a global customer base in underserved and underpenetrated markets.
+Our differentiated business model, we believe, has enabled us to break down traditional barriers such as high product and network deployment costs, and offer solutions with disruptive price-performance characteristics.
+We strive to offer solutions that provide an ecosystem which simplifies the user's experience and the deployment process of additional hardware.